Written summary: Jordan Peterson’s philisophy distilled down to its five most valuable points

 3- Orient yourself towards the highest good you can conceive, because you don’t have anything better to do

-Petersons states that when you actually orient yourself on the good, the good will manifest itself around.
+Petersons states that when you actually orient yourself on the good, the good will manifest itself around you.
 That might sound a bit new-agy, but I don’t think it is, and I’ve actually found that it’s the best shot we’ve got.
 In a way, this is reflected in the Joseph story too: he’s a slave, but he acts free and eventually ends up not only being free, but being a benevolent sovereign!

 “The good” is equated to the voluntary adoption of meaningful responsibilities, and the cool thing about this is that your entire mental and physical system seems to be designed to signal when you’re doing something meaningful.
 The answer to “what is meaningful?” is almost literally encoded into your body, and it might be worth a shot to trust it.
 You’ll know.
 You feel when you’re engaged at the exact right point between order and chaos, while articulating unknown territory (chaos) into habitable order.